OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 ## Ezra 2:64

-The whole assembly numbered 42,360,
+So, the whole assembly numbered 42,360,

 ## Ezra 2:65